Sexual Discrimination: Everything You Need to Know

 While an employer can't legally require that a person be male for these jobs, the height, weight, and lifting requirements tend to disadvantage women because men are generally larger in stature.

 If you would like more information on any of the laws regarding sexual discrimination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and they average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and they average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.